-The main loop samples the IMU at 10 ms intervals and updates the system state and outputs at 100 ms intervals.
-The raw measurements of lateral acceleration are smoothed using a first-order infinite impulse response (IIR) filter with a time constant of 250 ms.
+The main loop samples acceleration from the LSM303 at 2.5 ms intervals and the system state is updated at 100 ms intervals, with the filtering is achieved using a first-order infinite impulse response (IIR) filter with a time constant of 250 ms. This provided more reliable estimation of ball position than the previous year's embodiment, which sampled the BNO055 at 10 ms intervals and thus had less-frequent samples to use as an input to the filtering.